Fushuma/fushuma-gov-hub-v2/README.md

 - **USDC**: `0xf8EA5627691E041dae171350E8Df13c592084848`
 - **USDT**: `0x1e11d176117dbEDbd234b1c6a10C6eb8dceD275e`

-**Note**: Core contracts have been redeployed with Shanghai EVM adaptations using the Storage-as-Transient pattern (November 20, 2025).
-Periphery contracts need to be redeployed to work with the new core contracts.
-Frontend integration requires updating contract addresses in `src/lib/fumaswap/contracts.ts`.
+**✅ Complete Deployment**: All core and periphery contracts have been deployed with Shanghai EVM adaptations using the Storage-as-Transient pattern (November 20, 2025).
+All contracts are operational and work together as a complete DeFi suite.

+**⚠️ IMPORTANT**: These are the ONLY valid contract addresses.
+Old addresses from previous deployments are deprecated and should NOT be used.

 See [src/lib/governance/contracts.ts](src/lib/governance/contracts.ts) and [src/lib/fumaswap/contracts.ts](src/lib/fumaswap/contracts.ts) for complete contract addresses and configuration.